fyndoc/vms/docs/pim/attribute/deep-dive.md

             <li><strong>Upper Case</strong></li> All characters in the attribute value would turn into capital letters, e.g. `Dark Blue` becomes `DARK BLUE`.
             <li><strong>Lower Case</strong></li> All characters in the attribute value would turn into small letters, e.g. `Dark Blue` becomes `dark blue`
           </ul>
-        <li><strong>Restrict value</strong></li> Choose this option to allow only specific values to be chosen for the attribute.
-This enables another field called 'Add values'.
+        <li><strong>Restrict Values</strong></li> Choose this option to allow only specific values to be chosen for the attribute.
+This enables another field called 'Allowed Values'.
-        <li><strong>Add values</strong></li> Use this option to add options to the dropdown list, one-by-one.
+        <li><strong>Allowed Values</strong></li> Use this option to type and add options to the dropdown list, one-by-one.
+        <li><strong>Allow Multiple Values</strong></li> Enabling this will allow your users to choose more than one value for the attribute.
       </ul>
     </p>
   </TabItem>